Why are you willing to spend $30,000 on one day, but you won't hire a realtor?

 We can do everything ourselves

 Sure you could, you could also have baked your own wedding cake, but you didn’t.
-You could have had the ceremony by a justice of the peace with a reception in your backyard, ordered 50 pizzas, asked attendees to take pics with their cellphones for your album, and set your music playlist to broadcast over some bluetooth speakers, but you didn’t.
+You could have had the ceremony performed by a justice of the peace with a reception in your backyard, ordered 50 pizzas, asked attendees to take pics with their cellphones for your album, and set your playlist to stream over some bluetooth speakers, but you didn’t.
 You might have also saved a ton of money by inviting all of your guests through email or social media and told them it was BYOB, but you didn’t.
 Why?
-Because you knew that it would be more work and it would not be nearly as perfect as you had always imagined.
+Because you knew that it would be very stressful, difficult and not as perfect as you had always imagined.

-Selling your home as a for sale by owner is much like what I have described above.
-You have to prepare the home for sale and do it without prejudice, in other words, chances are your home is not perfectly suited to present to the masses, but you are biased in your opinion of marketability.
+Selling your home as a fsbo is much like what I have described above.
+You have to prepare the home for sale and do it without prejudice, in other words, chances are your home is not 100% ready to present to the masses, but you are biased in your opinion of marketability.

-You are going to take pics with a cellphone(rolling eyes).
-Listen, let’s be real here, yes your phones camera is pretty great at taking selfies, but it is not even close to being great at taking photos of your home, especially in low light situations, nor do you realistically have the ‘eye’ of a good photographer.
-This would be like baking your own wedding cake, and considering the fact that nearly 80% of buyers begin their search online, it is imperative to put your best foot forward with professionally photographed photos.
+They are going to take pics with a cellphone(rolling eyes).
+Listen, let’s be real here, yes your phones camera is pretty great at taking selfies, but it is not even close to being great at taking photos of your home, especially in low light situations, nor do you realistically have the ‘eye’ of an experienced photographer.
+This would be like baking your own wedding cake, and considering the fact that nearly 80% of buyers begin their search online, it is imperative to put your best foot forward with professionally photographed images.
 This mistake alone could cost a fsbo thousands of dollars.